chef-boneyard/chef-rfc/new/calver.md

 ---
 RFC: unassigned
-Title: Calender Versioning for Chef
+Title: Calendar Versioning for Chef
 Author: Noah Kantrowitz <noah@coderanger.net>
 Status: Draft
 Type: Standards Track
 ---

-# Calender Versioning for Chef
+# Calendar Versioning for Chef

 Since its inception, Chef has followed the structure of [Semantic Versioning](http://semver.org/) (SemVer).
 This way of expressing API compatibility has been popular in the software world for many years, and is a widely understood and well-liked standard.
 Unfortunately as Chef has grown both in scope and user base, this is increasingly difficult to manage.
-This RFC proposes migrating to a [Calender Versioning](http://calver.org/) (CalVer) standard instead.
+This RFC proposes migrating to a [Calendar Versioning](http://calver.org/) (CalVer) standard instead.

 ## Motivation